Is it a cold or allergies?

 An ENT at St. Vincent’s One Nineteen answers your seasonal questions

-Story by Dr. Kristopher Lay
+By Dr. Kristopher Lay

 Believe it or not, we’re already entering Alabama’s allergy season.
 Since many Birmingham-area plants start pollinating this month, when colds are common, my patients often ask the questions below in February.
 Perhaps my answers might help others dealing with similar symptoms.